Lennolium/swiftGuard/README.md

 As an open-source project, I strive for transparency and collaboration in my development process.
 I greatly appreciate any contributions members of our community can provide.
 Whether you are fixing bugs, proposing features, improving documentation, or spreading awareness - your involvement strengthens the project.
-Please review the [code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) to understand how we work together respectfully.
+Please review the [code of conduct](https://github.com/Lennolium/swiftGuard/blob/main/.github/CODE_OF_CONDUCT.md) to understand how we work together respectfully.

 - __Bug Report:__ If you are experiencing an issue while using the application, please [create an issue](https://github.com/Lennolium/swiftGuard/issues/new/choose).
 - __Feature Request:__ Make this project better by [submitting a feature request](https://github.com/Lennolium/swiftGuard/discussions/2).
 - __Documentation:__ Improve our documentation by [adding a wiki page](https://github.com/Lennolium/swiftGuard/wiki).
 - __Community Support:__ Help others on [GitHub Discussions](https://github.com/Lennolium/swiftGuard/discussions).
+- __Security Report:__ Report critical security issues via our [template](https://github.com/Lennolium/swiftGuard/blob/main/.github/SECURITY.md).

 &nbsp;